Petroleum: Transformation of kerogen into fossil fuels

 Kerogen formation continued to a depth of about 1 km from the Earth's surface where temperatures may reach around 50 °C. Kerogen formation represents a halfway point between organic matter and fossil fuels: kerogen can be exposed to oxygen, oxidize and thus be lost, or it could be buried deeper inside the Earth's crust and be subjected to conditions which allow it to slowly transform into fossil fuels like petroleum.
 The latter happened through catagenesis in which the reactions were mostly radical rearrangements of kerogen.
-These reactions took thousands to millions of years and no external reactants were involved.
+These reactions took thousands to millions of years, and no external reactants were involved.
 Due to the radical nature of these reactions, kerogen reacted towards two classes of products: those with low H/C ratio (anthracene or products similar to it) and those with high H/C ratio (methane or products similar to it); i.e., carbon-rich or hydrogen-rich products.
 Because catagenesis was closed off from external reactants, the resulting composition of the fuel mixture was dependent on the composition of the kerogen via reaction stoichiometry.
 Three types of kerogen exist: type I (algal), II (liptinic) and III (humic), which were formed mainly from algae, plankton and woody plants (this term includes trees, shrubs and lianas) respectively.

+The hydrocarbon-generating potential and thermal maturity of petroleum source rocks are commonly evaluated using Rock-Eval pyrolysis and vitrinite reflectance measurements, which provide quantitative indicators of organic matter type, maturation level, and the likelihood of oil or gas generation.

 Catagenesis was pyrolytic despite the fact that it happened at relatively low temperatures (when compared to commercial pyrolysis plants) of 60 to several hundred °C. Pyrolysis was possible because of the long reaction times involved.
 Heat for catagenesis came from the decomposition of radioactive materials of the crust, especially ^{40}K, ^{232}Th, ^{235}U and ^{238}U. The heat varied with geothermal gradient and was typically 10–30 °C per km of depth from the Earth's surface.
 Unusual magma intrusions, however, could have created greater localized heating.